singularitti/vscode-julia-formatter/README.md

 * `juliaFormatter.alwaysUseReturn`: If `true`, `return` will be prepended to the last expression where applicable in function definitions, macro definitions, and do blocks.
 * `juliaFormatter.compile`: Control the compilation level of Julia.
 Available values are 'min' or 'all'.
 * `juliaFormatter.style`: Formatting styles.
 Choose from: `'default'` and `'yas'`.
+* `juliaFormatter.annotateUntypedFieldsWithAny`: If `true`, Annotates fields in a type definitions with `::Any` if no type annotation is provided (Requires `JuliaFormatter.jl v0.6.3`).

 For more detailed explanation of these settings, please go to [its official docs](https://domluna.github.io/JuliaFormatter.jl/stable/).